cheggu/socket-communication-keylogger/README.md

 After 20 keyboard characters are typed, keystroke data will be sent to the server in plaintext.

-To enable stealth features on the client, enable the labeled section in initOverlay().
+To enable experimental stealth features on the client, enable the labeled section in initOverlay().

 This is a simple excercise in socket communication.
 I do not condone any malicious use of this program.
 Certaub features have been left out intentionally to prevent malicious use and to enable antivirus detection of this program.